Voggastur/full-stack-framework-project/README.md

 * EMAIL_HOST_USER	"the connected email"
 * USE_AWS "True"

-A requirements.txt file was created to let Heroku know the python dependencies needed to deploy the project I typed the following in git bash terminal pip3 freeze > requirements.txt
+A requirements.txt file was created to let Heroku know the python dependencies needed to run the project Typed the following in git bash terminal pip3 freeze --local > requirements.txt

 Then I created a Procfile and entered the following in it
 web: gunicorn salomo.wsgi:application

-Make migrations by typing
-python3 manage.py makemigrations
+Prepare models for migrations by typing python3 manage.py makemigrations

 Create tables in database by typing